mastermindg/gdrive_sync/README.md

 # gdrive_sync

-Docker container that syncs a folder to Google Drive on a Rasperry PI.
-Container is built for ARM.
+Docker container that syncs a folder to Google Drive.

+There are two builds - one for x86 and one for ARM.

 Follow the following steps: